Latest Advisories

 If you have additional security-related questions, please contact security@connectwise.com.
 To report a security or privacy incident, please visit the ConnectWise Trust Center.
 You can report both a non-active security incident, report a security vulnerability, or call our Partner InfoSec Hotline at 1-888-WISE911.

-The vulnerability is within an API used for communications between FortiSIEM components.
-Collectors do not communicate on that API and are not impacted by the CVE-2024-23108 and CVE-2024-23109 vulnerabilities.
-ConnectWise does not allow access to the environments on that API, thus the vulnerability cannot be directly exploited remotely.
+The vulnerability lies in an API used for communication between FortiSIEM components.
+Collectors do not use this API and are not impacted.
+ConnectWise environments do not expose this API externally, so the vulnerability cannot be exploited remotely.

-All hosted FortiSIEM instances are running behind our firewall that is not exposing the vulnerable port and service, protecting your instance.
-In addition, ConnectWise is upgrading all hosted FortiSIEM instances to the latest version of 7.1.3 over the next week.
+All hosted FortiSIEM instances are protected by firewalls that block the vulnerable port and service.
+Additionally, ConnectWise is upgrading all hosted FortiSIEM instances to version 7.1.3 over the next week.

 Remediation

-Co-managed StratoZen partners If you are a co-managed partner, we advise you take action immediately to upgrade your FortiSIEM instances to the latest version (7.1.3).
-We also encourage you to check your firewall settings to ensure only necessary ports are open for remote access.
-Please contact us at supportdesk@stratozen.com if you need any assistance with upgrading.
+Co-Managed StratoZen Partners – If you are a co-managed partner, please upgrade your FortiSIEM instance to version 7.1.3 immediately.
+Also, review your firewall settings to ensure only necessary ports are open.
+For assistance, contact supportdesk@stratozen.com.

 Our team recently noticed malicious activity by bad actors attempting credential-stuffing and brute-force attacks targeting some ConnectWise Automate partners with ConnectWise ScreenConnect instances.
 We are pleased to report that there is no evidence of any unauthorized access, and the security measures we have in place worked as intended to prevent any breach.

-If you receive an email notifying you that you or someone in your company have been locked out of your ScreenConnect account, please make sure you do not click on any suspicious links and reach out to our support team immediately for assistance in verifying the legitimacy of the lockout email and restoring access securely.
-To contact support, go online to ConnectWise Home and log in to open a support ticket.
+If you receive an email notifying you that you or someone in your company has been locked out of your ScreenConnect account, do not click on any suspicious links and reach out to our support team immediately for assistance in verifying the legitimacy of the lockout email and restoring access securely.
+To contact support, go to ConnectWise Home and log in to open a support ticket.

-With the evolving sophistication of cyberattack attempts on the rise globally, we are keenly aware that this can happen anytime with any product to any company, large or small.
-So, it is critically important to maintain a security-first focus, remain vigilant, and follow best practices to ensure the ongoing safety and security of your information and systems.
+With the evolving sophistication of cyberattack attempts on the rise globally, it is critically important to maintain a security-first focus, remain vigilant, and follow best practices to ensure the ongoing safety and security of your information and systems.

 Implement MFA to add an extra layer of protection.
 This significantly reduces the risk of unauthorized access, even if login credentials are compromised.
-You can find additional resources here and here to learn more about enabling MFA on your account.
+Learn more about enabling MFA: here and here. - Regular Password Policy Reviews

 Enforce strong password policies for all users.
 Regularly review and update passwords to ensure they meet current security standards.
-To edit user password requirements and configurations, click here
+Click here to edit user password requirements and configurations. - Employee Training and Awareness

 Develop and regularly update an incident response plan.
 This ensures a swift and coordinated response in the event of a security incident, minimizing potential damage.